 Sheriff Recruit Training

-Sheriff Recruit Training (SRT) is a sixteen-week, mandatory training program provided at no charge to candidates who are selected as Sheriff Recruits.
+Sheriff Recruit Training (SRT) is a fourteen-week, mandatory training program provided at no charge to candidates who are selected as Sheriff Recruits.

 See below to watch a SOPAT video demonstration.